jetsonai11/Udacity-RL-Project-Navigation/VanillaDQN/Report.md

 ![](MSE.PNG)

 #### Experienced Replay
 However, RL is proven by the original author of the DQN paper to be unstable and will even diverge when using a non-linear function approximator, such as an NN, to represent the action-value function.
 Solutions such as the biologically-inspired technique called 'experienced replay' and 'fixed Q-target' were proposed to fix this issue.
 In this task, I have implemented experienced replay, in which I store tuples of previous state-action pairs in a replay buffer(of size 100,000) and samples these previous information(in a batch of size 64) randomly throughout the process of learning to help the agent learns from past experience.
+This helps prevent the oscillation and divergence of action values, since the naive DQN often become biased by the correlations between sequential experience tuples.
+The implementation of `experienced replay` can be found in the `agent.py` file.

 ![](3.PNG)

 #### Fixed Q-Target
 In addition to experienced replay, I implemented a soft update process in my code as well.
 The motivation behind this is the problem of moving target, resulting a TD error that is not likely to change much as the agent learns, since both the TD target and the current value depends on the weights.
 A solution to this is to hold the weights of the TD target constant and update the current value first.
 Only after 4 episodes the TD target will then be allowed to update.
+The implementation of `fixed Q-target` can be found in the `agent.py` file.

 ![](4.jpg)